 RECOGNIZE THE DIVINE:

-To love others as one’s self and to do so unconditionally, living a life of charity, compassion, and forgiveness towards others.
+To love and care for all People regardless of race, color, creed, or national origin.
 To feed the hungry, provide shelter for the homeless, and provide assistance to the needy.

 To care for and hold all life sacred, from the unborn to the living, and the dead (who continue to live in a different realm).